numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

       Return a populated :class:`FunctionPassManager` object based on PTO settings.

+.. method:: start_pass_timing()

+      Enable the pass timers.

+.. method:: finish_pass_timing()

+      Returns a string containing the LLVM-generated timing report and disables the pass timers.

 The :class:`ModulePassManager` and :class:`FunctionPassManager` classes
 implement the module and function pass managers: